kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0291 Cargo operations in interstate air transportation.md

 ### §291.10   Applications.

-Applications for all-cargo air service certificates shall comply with the provisions of part 201 and subpart B of part 302 of this chapter with regard to filing procedures, and with the provisions of part 204 of this chapter with regard to evidentiary requirements.
+Applications for all-cargo air service certificates shall comply with the provisions of part 201 and subpart B of [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md|part 302 of this chapter]] with regard to filing procedures, and with the provisions of [[Volume 4/A Economic regulations/0204 Data to support fitness determinations.md|part 204 of this chapter]] with regard to evidentiary requirements.

 (Approved by the Office of Management and Budget under control number 2106-0023)